Mihndim2020/session-auth-app/README.md

-This is a simple authentication application, build with Node + Express + MongoDB

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # session-auth-app

-> Description the project.
+> This is a simple authentication application, build with Node + Express + MongoDB

 ## Built With